 Signs of an Introverted Child.

-Rich Inner World: The Introverts have a very rich inner world that’s filled completely with the things they are passionate about.
+Rich Inner World: Introverts have a very rich inner world that’s filled completely with the things they are passionate about.
 They will never get bored sitting alone in that world, as it fuels their creative energies.
 Some people might be able to admit one or two close friends into that rich inner world.
-Other people might not be even aware of the richness and varieties in that inner world unless you get a glimpse of it.
+Other people might not be even aware of the richness and variety in that inner world unless you get a glimpse of it.

 Keen Observers: Introverts are keen observers.
-They observe and think carefully before making any decision, hence normally they wouldn’t be influenced that easily by anyone.
+They observe and think carefully before making any decision; hence normally, they wouldn’t be influenced that easily by anyone.
 They make decisions purely based on their observations.
 Also, they might appear very cautious and nervous to outsiders but can be very talkative and cheerful inside their close circles.

 Struggle in Group Settings: As stated earlier, they are not born team players but can adapt to the team playing skills as they grow a little older.
 So, that’s why most introverted children suffer initially in daycare centers or schools.
 They need that alone time with the family till the time their self-confidence levels have developed.
-Once when they are sure about themselves, then slowly they can start stepping out.
+Once they are sure about themselves, they can slowly start stepping out.

-Parenting Tips to raise an Introverted Child.
+Parenting Tips to Raise an Introverted Child.

 Introduce them to different Social Situations slowly: When you have to attend any compulsory social events along with your child, then plan accordingly so that you can arrive at the venue earlier than everybody else so that your kid can become comfortable in those surroundings before everyone else arrives.
 Also, give them gentle nudges or pushes to face those situations.
 They definitely need more praise for taking time out to attend these social events.
 Please stop comparing them with others.

 Celebrate them: Introversion is not a syndrome or a trait.
-It’s a unique trait given by god as the world needs some kind-hearted and empathetic souls.
+It’s a unique trait given by god as the world needs kind-hearted and empathetic souls.
 Feel happy that your child is one among them.
 So treasure and cherish them for what they are.